nasa/openmct/README.md

 Our code coverage is generated during the runtime of our unit, e2e, and visual tests.
 The combination of those reports is published to [codecov.io](https://app.codecov.io/gh/nasa/openmct/)

+For more on the specifics of our code coverage setup, [see](TESTING.md#code-coverage)

 # Glossary

 Certain terms are used throughout Open MCT with consistent meanings